tanmayOnIce/my-notes/spring core/Spring framework.md

 3. Injecting through setters (for Optional Dependency)

 ## what is circular dependencies ?
 When a component requires another component as dependency.
 While the second component requires first component as dependency. it is a deadlock.
+So spring app does not start.

 ## How Spring selects a bean ?
 1. check if Identifier of parameter matches name of the beans in the context.
 And wire it.